 - doctoral study programmes (3-4 years)

-In the academic year 2022/2023, only the doctoral study programme in English will be open (bachelor's and master's degree programmes in English will not be open).
+In the academic year 2023/2024, only doctoral study programmes in English will be open and one follow-up master study programme (bachelor's degree programmes in English will not be open).

 - Faculty of Applied Sciences

 - Faculty of Mechanical Engineering

 All three faculties offer study programmes leading to the following degrees: Bachelor (Bc.), an equivalent of B.A.; Master (Mgr.), an equivalent of M.A.; Engineer (Ing.), an equivalent of M.Sc.; Doctor of Philosophy (Ph.D.)